Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

-- Then sew around side.
-Turn the fabric right side out and use a skewer stick or a pencil to push the pointy corner.
-Iron press and fold the raw edges in; press again and sew down as close to the edge as possible.
+- Sew around the side.
+Turn the fabric right side out and use a skewer or a pencil to push the pointy corner out.
+Press and fold the raw edges in; press again and sew down as close to the edge as possible.

 - Place the tie on the waistband, pointy end toward the back of the skirt and sew with 1/4″ allowance.
 Flip the tie towards the front of the skirt and sew again.

-- Tie the ties together and make a nice bow and you’re done!
+- Tie the ties and make a nice bow and you’re done!